Lost-Outpost/Telsera/README.md

 ### Clean Skyrim

-I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
+I highly recommend uninstalling Skyrim Special Edition _through Steam_, deleting the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents inside it.
+Reinstall the game via Steam afterward, then be sure to start the game to see the main menu screen.

-[THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after shredding or cleaning it manually.

-### Start Skyrim
-Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.

 ## Using Wabbajack